E Glass Fibre

 Needled fibreglass felts are made of thermally stable, cut E-glass fibre.
 This felt has excellent mechanical, chemical and dielectric properties.
 In addition, it can withstand a continuous temperature of 550 °C, and can be reinforced with a layer of aluminium to withstand radiant heat up to 1,650 °C. They are mainly used in the naval and automotive industries for thermal and acoustic insulation.

-E-fibreglass twisted ropes are produced from textured and twisted strands of diameter ranging from 6 to 9µm.
-These products are soft, and extremely flexible.
-They are employed in applications involving continuous exposure to temperatures up to 550 °C. Versions sheathed in stainless steel or glass fibre are available, to permit the compaction of the rope and increase its abrasion-resistance.
-E-fibreglass ropes are available in diameters ranging from 3 to 50mm.
+At Final Advanced Materials, E-fibreglass twisted ropes are manufactured using filaments of diameter ranging from 6 to 9 µm.
+They are employed in applications involving operating temperatures up to 550 °C and peak temperatures up to 700 °C. E-fibreglass twisted ropes are available in diameters ranging from 3 to 60 mm.

 Braided Ropes

-Produced in round or square sections, E-fibreglass braided ropes are manufactured from textured strands of diameter ranging from 6 to 9µm.
-These are employed in applications involving continuous exposure to temperatures up to 550 °C. Various treated versions are available: silicone-, rubber- or PTFE-coated, graphite-impregnated, aramid-combined or stainless-steel sheathed.
-This permits the improvement of the mechanical properties of braided ropes, the prevention of contamination by stray fibres or the improvement of leak-tightness.
-Braided ropes are available in standard diameters ranging from 4 to 60mm.
+In round or square sections, E-fibreglass braided ropes are manufactured from E-glass filaments with a diameter ranging from 6 to 9 µm.
+These are used in applications involving peak temperatures up to 700 °C and operating temperatures up to 550 °C. Various treated versions are available: silicone, rubber or PTFE coated, graphite-impregnated, coupled with aramid or a stainless-steel sleeve.
+This improves the mechanical properties of braided ropes, reduces the pollution by airborne fibres or optimises sealing.

 Sleeves